Introduction to Stacks & Queues

 1. The Hook: Rules of the Road

-Stacks and Queues are not new data structures.
-They are Linear Data Structures with strict rules on how you add and remove data.
+Stacks and Queues are not new data structures from a memory allocation perspective.
+They are often just Arrays or Linked Lists acting as Linear Data Structures with strict rules on how you add and remove data.
 By restricting access, we gain architectural safety and performance guarantees.

 2. The 4 Pillars of Stack & Queue Mastery